If you have dandruff, this article isn’t for you.

 You need to clarify and add moisture.

-Start with a shampoo made for hard water.
+Start with a best shampoo made for hard water.
 It will cleanse the buildup.
 Let it work for a couple of minutes to get the job done.

 You might also try a swimmer’s shampoo.